Rose Tyler: Characterisation

 Kay McFadden of The Seattle Times felt Rose to resemble "the Bridget Jones type of Englishwoman, albeit a few pegs down the socioeconomic scale" waiting to be awakened "not by some Mark Darcy ...  but by adventure incarnate."
 Piper stated that at the start of the series Rose is "looking for something to happen" and that once the Doctor arrives she becomes "ruthless" in her decision to "completely drop her life as she knows it."
 At a media preview of the series she characterised Rose as being "positive, ambitious and full of conviction and confidence."
-She felt additionally that Rose is "a good character to relate to or aspire to."
+She also felt that Rose is "a good character to relate to or aspire to."
 In a 2013 retrospective on her time on Doctor Who Piper stated Rose's feminine characteristics contributed to her being a balanced representation of a female character.
 She felt that Rose as a character could be both "strong-willed and vulnerable" and ventured that her emotional response made her more interesting than "a female character endlessly striving towards perfection".
 Eccleston, who played the Ninth Doctor described the character as a "heroine" who "teaches [the Doctor] huge emotional lessons".
 In an episode of Doctor Who Confidential he expanded on this, describing her as "the Doctor's equal in every way" except for the fact she lacks his scientific knowledge.
 He felt that the relationship between the two characters was "love at first sight" although in a more mysterious fashion than a conventional love affair.
 Davies summarised the relationship between the two characters as "soul mates" who "understand and complement each other".

-Lynette Porter, in her book Tarnished Heroes, Charming Villains and Modern Monsters: Science Fiction in Shades of Gray on 21st Century Television observed that Rose's role "humanizes the Doctor and makes him less alien, not only to other characters, but to the audience".
+Lynette Porter, in her book Tarnished Heroes, Charming Villains and Modern Monsters: Science Fiction in Shades of Gray on 21st Century Television observed that Rose's role "humanises the Doctor and makes him less alien, not only to other characters, but to the audience".
 In the first series finale, Rose takes on deadly energies to save the Doctor and planet Earth.
-Script editor Helen Raynor felt the episode gave Rose a chance to "again be the Doctor’s equal" and "to finally match him with a gesture that is so noble, and strong, and heroic, and clever".
-Davies describes Rose in the context of this scene, and the whole of the first series, as being "braver than brave and more loyal than anyone else in the universe".
+Script editor Helen Raynor felt the episode gave Rose a chance to "again be the Doctor's equal" and "to finally match him with a gesture that is so noble, and strong, and heroic, and clever".
+Davies describes Rose in the context of this scene and the whole of the first series as being "braver than brave and more loyal than anyone else in the universe".
 The Doctor repays her loyalty by sacrificing his ninth incarnation in turn to save her; Davies states unequivocally that "he gives his life for her".
 Elements of Rose's characterisation in the first series were originally different.
-Paul Abbott was scheduled to write an episode which would have revealed that Rose's entire life had been manipulated by the Doctor in order to mould her into an ideal companion.
+Paul Abbott was scheduled to write an episode which would have revealed that the Doctor manipulated Rose's entire life to mould her into an ideal companion.
 Davies wrote the episode "Boom Town" to replace it when Abbott realised he was too busy to work on the script.